-- FS.14 [4] defines test laboratory accreditation requirements and the process of performing the audit and accreditation. - SCASes of the 3GPP (e.g. the generic SCAS for any network equipment TS 33.117 [3]) contain test specifications the NESAS Security Test Laboratory must be capable of performing.
-All current SCASes can be found at https://www.3gpp.org/DynaReport/33-series.htm. - 3GPP TR 33.916 [1] describes the methodology to create and maintain SCASes.
+- FS.14 [4] defines test laboratory accreditation requirements and the process of performing the Audit and accreditation. - SCASes of the 3GPP (e.g. the generic SCAS for any network equipment TS 33.117 [3]) contain test specifications the NESAS Security Test Laboratory must be capable of performing.
+All current SCASes can be found at the NESAS Web Site. - 3GPP TR 33.916 [1] describes the methodology to create and maintain SCASes.